In The Passage The Author Is Primarily Concerned With

 Conclusion

 Mastering the art of identifying an author’s primary concern transforms reading from a passive activity into an active dialogue.
-And it moves you beyond the surface level of "what happened" and into the deeper realm of "why it matters. " As you continue to refine this skill, you will find that you don't just read words on a page—you begin to understand the intentions, emotions, and intellectual journeys of the people behind them And it works..
+It moves you beyond the surface level of "what happened" and into the deeper realm of "why it matters."
+As you continue to refine this skill, you will find that you don't just read words on a page—you begin to understand the intentions, emotions, and intellectual journeys of the people behind them That's the whole idea..

 More to Chew On